 To lose weight, burn more calories than you consume

 This advice has likely informed nearly every diet and workout plan to date, but it's been recently proven that counting calories doesn't actually make you lose weight—a finding that registered dietitian Samantha Bielawski agrees with.
-"The caloric value on the label is not equal to the caloric value of the food once it’s in our body," she said to Glamour.
-What's more, cutting calories can often lead to an unhealthy cycle of weight loss and weight gain, as your body attempts to compensate for the lack of calories.
+"The caloric value on the label is not equal to the caloric value of the food once it's in our body," she told Glamour.
+What's more, cutting calories can often lead to an unhealthy cycle of weight loss and weight gain as your body attempts to compensate for the lack of calories.

 For more health and fitness tips, head to our wellness verticle, THE/THIRTY.